⛩️ 10 Epic Days in Japan: A Unique & Active Itinerary

 🏠 Where To Stay in Kyoto

-I stayed at JP Inn, which is a convenient ten-minute walk from Kyoto Station.
+I stayed at JP Inn near the central area, which is a convenient ten-minute walk from Kyoto Station.
 The accommodation is on a tranquil street with a traditional atmosphere.
 The rooms are modern and very spacious for Japan, with an in-unit washer and dryer.

 🍀 Lukiih’s Tips for Kyoto